 - Business cards – You’ll probably develop your services over time, so don’t print too many.
 But you want enough to give a wadge to friends and family to hand out to their contacts.
 We suggest a minimum of 200.
 It’s the first thing people see, so make sure they are good quality!

 - Backup – Another non-negotiable.
 You want to use a secure off site back up for all your computer files so that should the worst happen and your computer dies, all you need to do is download the back up.
-It’s preferable that this is automatic – we use iDrive.
+Make sure the back up you pick is compatible with GDPR.

 Other things you may need:

 - Great office chair – never underestimate how important this is!

 - Printer – think about the volumes and colours you’ll be printing

 - Diary – either paper or online, but make sure all your appointments are in one place